lilalunex/casino-simulation/README.md

 [ ] Option to take another credit -> Choice of 3, different capital & interest rates

-[ ] Event: Casino has to close down for a week, for whatever reason
+[ ] Event: Casino has to close down for a week, for whatever reason (water damage)

+[ ] Idea: Gang wants protection money

+[ ] Idea: Fight happened in the Casino

 [ ] Chance Dealer doesn't show up for work -> no income for that game for the day